bastilimbach/ArkanoidJS/README.md

 - [XANNN](https://vimeo.com/165286507) ([License](http://beeple-crap.com/resources.php))

 ## Contribution
 I'm happy to accept Pull Requests if you come up with some awesome new game features or bug fixes!
 Please be sure to run `yarn test` before you push your changes.
+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/bastilimbach/ArkanoidJS/blob/master/.github/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## License
 [MIT](https://github.com/bastilimbach/ArkanoidJS/blob/master/LICENSE) :heart: